django-files/web-extension/README.md

 4. Go back to the Django Files Optiosn tab and paste the `URL` into the URL box.
 5. Repeat #3 and #4 for Auth Token then click `Save Settings`.

 The addon should now be configured to work with your Django Files instance.

-Now clicking the `Django Files icon` and you should see your recent uploads.
+Now clicking the `Django Files icon` should show your most recent uploads.
 You can also right-click on any Image, Video, or Audio and upload to Django Files.